Ten craft booth display tips to help you design a booth that is functional, practical and safe.

 For example, risers that double as sturdy boxes for storing inventory are wonderful; they allow you to pack up all of your inventory at the end of your show, so it's ready to go for your next sales opportunity.

-Typically you will have a ten by ten foot space at a craft show.
+Typically you will have a 10 x 10 space at a craft show.
 However, the space provided can vary from show to show, and if your space is irregular in any way, you may not be able to set up your booth exactly as planned.

-A modular booth design, using several smaller tables instead of one or two larger tables, will give you the freedom to change your booth design to best suit your space.
+A modular booth design, using several smaller tables instead of one or two larger tables, for example, will give you the freedom to change your booth design to best suit your space.

 If you do several craft shows, you are going to spend a lot of time in your booth.
 If you aren't comfortable in your booth, you'll struggle to focus and make a great impression on customers.

 Walls and tables must be as stable as possible.
-Ensure the walls are secure and won't fall over and displays are not easily breakable in weather or by customers.
+Ensure the walls are secure and won't fall over and displays are not easily breakable in bad weather or by careless customers.

 Ensure that any fabric you use in your display is flame retardant.
 Bring proof that your booth fabric and tent canopy are made from flame proofed material (craft tents usually come with this documentation when you buy them) because show organizers may ask for proof.